ThakkallapallyRuthvik/TaskManager/README.md

 TaskFlow - MERN Stack Task Manager

 TaskFlow is a modern, full-stack task management application designed to help users organize their daily goals efficiently.
-Built with the MERN Stack (MongoDB, Express, React, Node.js), it features a secure authentication system, a premium Glassmorphism UI built with Tailwind CSS, and real-time task updates.
+Built with the MERN Stack (MongoDB, Express, React, Node.js), it features a secure authentication system, a premium UI built with Tailwind CSS, and real-time task updates.

 FEATURES